pyrelease/pyrelease/README.rst

 **Features**

+ - CLI interface with setup wizard for creating packages interactively
- - Automatic readme creation
+ - Automatic readme creation with browser preview
- - Automatic entry-point script creation
+ - Automatic entry-point script creation if file has main function
  - Automatic setup.py file creation
+ - Automatically finds dependencies and creates a requirements.txt file.
+ - Automatically detects and includes data folder
  - Automatic creation of package wheels and binaries
  - Uploads to PyPi *main* server OR *testing* server
- - Automatically detects and includes data folder
- - Automatic pydoc, API documentation creation
  - Build steps are split into many stages allowing for
  - Preview you README.rst in rest view before commiting hooks at almost any point of the build.
- - Adds MIT license automatically (soon to be more)
+ - Automatically add or pick from an assortment of Licenses

 This doesn't cover everything, check out the code if you want to see more.

 Note: As of right now builds don't clean up after themselves, so you may have to clean up any old ones yourself.
 They have a random name and will be in the same folder as the package you're attempting to build.

+**DISCLAIMER:**

+PyRelease is in alpha stage so if something doesn't seem to be working right, it probably isn't.
+Crashes are a great opportunity for a bug report so please don't hesitate to leave one, but take care to make it as detailed as possible so as to not pee in my cereal.

 Installation
 ------------